nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Finding lessons : `lesson find`

-Finds lessons whose student's name contain any of the given keywords.
+Find lessons with students whose names contain any of the specified keywords.

 Format: `lesson find KEYWORD [MORE_KEYWORDS]`